On this page we look at only three critical community development principles for creating a distinctive sense of place.

 Whether you have a wonderful, intact neighborhood or whether you’re starting from scratch with an area in need of serious help, these community development principles provide some major guidance.

-I happened into Gruene, Texas, needing a driving break.
+I happened on Gruene, Texas, while needing a driving break.
 It beckoned me with its intriguing old water tower.
-The flea market atmosphere and intriguing but unpretentious little shops were quite interesting.
+The flea market atmosphere and fun but unpretentious little shops were quite interesting.

 This small town that could have well ended up deserted seemed very popular locally.
 The images are distinctive in my mind even today.
 I've long forgotten which little clay pot I purchased there.
 But I do remember that the pottery was local and made me want to buy something.

-It had one of the few great-looking signs from anywhere in my travels.
+It had one of the few great-looking signs seen anywhere in my travels.
 (Yes, good food is one of the secret community development principles.
 Where you have food, it should be good.)

-So for less than a three-hour visit, including lunch, I have six vivid memories of a distinctive neighborhood character: a dance hall, an accessible river, a terrific restaurant that offered access to nature and didn’t pretend to be more or less than it is, a local potter, and a dance hall that obviously was a local landmark.
+So for less than a three-hour visit, including lunch, I have five vivid memories that created a distinctive neighborhood character: a dance hall, an accessible river, a terrific restaurant that offered access to nature and didn’t pretend to be more or less than it is, a local potter, and a water tower that obviously was a local landmark.

 And finally, I parked on grass, which I thought charming.
 Besides saving a huge amount of money, think of how much better the water quality in their little stream is than it would have been had they paved enough parking to meet peak needs.